 High school juniors and seniors can apply for this half-day program in a technical or trade area of study.
-Students earn core elective high school credit as well as college credit that can be applied to an associate degree program or to the attainment of industry certification.
+Students earn core elective high school credit as well as college credit that can be applied to an associate degree program or obtain an industry certification.
 Students attend courses at PPSC Centennial Campus.
 Here is a list of the D20 sponsored programs being offered in Career Start:

 PPSC Career Start Programs

 Automobile Collision Technology Fire Science Technology

+Automotive Service (ASE) Health Science Technology

-Broadcasting & Electronic Media Medical Office Pathways
+Broadcast & Electronic Media Health Career Exploration

 Criminal Justice Multimedia Graphic Design

 Culinary Arts Veterinary Assistant

 Cyber Security Welding

-Diesel Power Mechanics Zoo Keeping
+Diesel Power Technology Zoo Keeping

+Early Childhood Education

-Please see Appendix A Career Start at Pikes Peak State College: Credit Allocation for a breakdown of Career Start programs and courses along with the credit that can be earned at both the high school and college levels.
+Please see Appendix A Career Start at Pikes Peak State College: Credit Allocation on page 47 for a breakdown of Career Start programs and courses along with the credit that can be earned at both the high school and college levels.